swedenconnect/technical-framework/ELN-0617 - XML Profile for Signature Validation Tokens.md

 ## Table of Contents

 ## 1. Introduction
-The Signature Validation Token (SVT) specification \[[SVT](#svt)\] defines a the basic token to support signature validation in a way that can significantly extend the lifetime of a signature.
+The Signature Validation Token (SVT) specification \[[SVT](#svt)\] defines the basic token to support signature validation in a way that can significantly extend the lifetime of a signature.

 This document defines a profile for implementing SVT with a signed XML document.
 This document defines the following aspect of SVT usage:

-- How to inlcude reference data related to XML signatures and XML documents in an SVT.
+- How to include reference data related to XML signatures and XML documents in an SVT.
 - How to add an SVT token to a XML signature.

-XML docuements can hav any number of signature elements, signing an arbitrary number of fragments of XML documents.
-The actual signatue element may be included in the signed XML document (enveloped), include the signed data (enveloping) or may be separate from the signed content (detached).
+XML documents can have any number of signature elements, signing an arbitrary number of fragments of XML documents.
+The actual signature element may be included in the signed XML document (enveloped), include the signed data (enveloping) or may be separate from the signed content (detached).

 To provide a generic solution for any type of XML signature an SVT is added to each XML signature element within the XML signature `<ds:Object>` element.